Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

 ### GitHub Integration Environment Variables

-- `GITHUB_PEM`: Create an PEM in your GitHub App, copy and paste it.
+- `GITHUB_PEM`: Create a PEM in your GitHub App and paste it here.
 - `GITHUB_APP_ID`: Your GitHub App ID
 - `GITHUB_WEBHOOK_SECRET`: Your GitHub webhook secret